Support for Windows 10 in Configuration Manager

 |= Not supported|

-Support for Windows 10 semi-annual channel versions includes the following editions: Enterprise, Pro, Education, and Pro Education.
+Support for Windows 10 semi-annual channel versions includes the following editions: Enterprise, Pro, Education, Pro Education, and Pro for Workstation.

 For Windows 10, version 1909, OS deployment media shows the version as 10.0.18362.418.

 For Windows 10, version 20H2, OS deployment media shows the version as 10.0.19041.508.

 For Windows 10, version 21H1, OS deployment media shows the version as 10.0.19041.844.